https://hgic.clemson.edu/

 • Keep sandwiches simple — sliced turkey rather than turkey salad, for example —especially if your child objects to mixtures.

 • Select and prepare foods that are appropriate for your child’s age.
-For example, slices of fresh apple or pear are ideal for the younger child, while whole fruit is fine for older children.
+For example, slices of fresh apple or pear are ideal for younger children, while whole fruit is fine for older children.
 (Treat cut edges with orange or lemon juice to prevent them from turning brown.)

 • Offer foods of different shapes and textures.

-• Include one of your child’s favorite foods even if it tends to contain a little more sugar, sodium or fat than you think he needs.
-Balance foods that contain more sugar, fat and/or sodium with foods that contain less of these components at other meals.
+• Include one of your child’s favorite foods, even if it tends to contain a little more sugar, sodium, or fat than you think they need.
+Balance foods that contain more sugar, fat, and/or sodium with foods that contain less of these components at other meals.

 Originally published 01/99